 November is a great time to visit South America.
 The weather is warming up and the crowds are winding down.
 It is no longer high season, which means more space for everyone.

-Colombia has many holidays throughout the year but this one could be the biggest this year.
-November 13, 2017 celebrates Cartagena's independence from Spain.
-This fortified city located on the North coast of Colombia is a large draw for tourists with its beautiful colonial buildings.
+Colombia has many holidays throughout the year but Cartagena's independence from Spain is one of the biggest.
+November 13 celebrates Independence of Cartagena Day, which first occurred in 1811.
+It is a national holiday.
+This fortified city located on the northern coast of Colombia is a large draw for tourists with its beautiful colonial buildings.
 It is often called the jewel of South America for its remarkable architecture.

 Suriname celebrates its independence from the Netherlands on November 25.
 After being under Dutch rule for more than 200 years, the Republic of Suriname was declared independent in 1975.
 The country now celebrates each year at the Paramaribo Presidential Palace.

 As with most national celebrations, the president addresses the country and hosts parades, receptions, and an annual marathon.
 The country's journey to independence had involved a coup d'etat and military rule.
 In fact, in the years prior to independence, 30 percent of the population emigrated to the Netherlands in fear of what would happen to the country when it branched out on its own.